goochjs/mashery-reporting/README.md

 Mode - usage
 ------------

-In this mode, the script will return some usage statistics for the given key (`--key`) across the given date range (from `--from_date` to `--to-date`).
+In this mode, the script will return some usage statistics for a particular service (as set in the Config file) across the given date range (from `--from_date` to `--to-date`).
 If the date parameters are not set, the script will return details for yesterday.

 The dates should take the format - `YYYY-MM-DDThh:mm:ssZ`.